 This is where a provider becomes most truthful with the realities of modern capabilities in AI and automation, and will often come armed with aggressive pricing discounts.

-These discriminated go to market strategies make it difficult to benchmark service provider on their automation and AI offerings as each market segment or client experiences different offers and services.
+These discriminated go-to market strategies make it difficult to benchmark service providers on their automation and AI offerings, as each market segment or client experiences different offers and services.

 This ambiguity is exacerbated by marketing statements, which are made without any evidence.

-This confuses buy side clients and CXOs at buy side client organisations (mostly incumbent clients) as they do not see any discount in price or increase in efficiency coming to their P&L account.
+This confuses buy-side clients and CXOs at buy-side client organisations (mostly incumbent clients) as they do not see any discount in price or increase in efficiency reflecting in their P&L account.